Skip to main content

 Maps designed exclusively for autos had been produced at least as early as 1900, the date of a series of pocket maps put out by George Walker of Boston, which can be found in the map collection of the New York Public Library.
 His maps are in perfect condition, printed in delicate colors and handsome typography, beautifully bound and backed with stiff gauze covers, and—miraculously, considering the legendary difficulties later generations of drivers have had with the task—effortless to fold.

 There was no shortage of other maps produced in the following years, many of them published by the American Automobile Association, founded in 1902.
-(In the early teens the AAA began putting out what later became known as Trip-Tiks, elongated, horizontal strip maps customized to guide members on their travels.
+(In the early teens, the AAA began putting out what later became known as Trip-Tiks, elongated, horizontal strip maps customized to guide members on their travels.
 It provides the same service today.)
 But there was one drawback in using maps for directional guidance at this time: roads had no names or at best had local, unofficial ones (Lincoln Highway, Dixie Highway, Post Road) that changed as you went from one town to another.
 How were these roads to be identified on maps?

 A solution to this problem was hit on by John Brink, a draftsman on the staff of Rand McNally.
-In 1916 the company ran a contest, offering a hundred dollars to the employee who suggested the best new map product.
+In 1916, the company ran a contest, offering a hundred dollars to the employee who suggested the best new map product.
 Brink suggested road maps specifically designed for motorists.
 To deal with the route-naming difficulty, he proposed that Rand McNally take the Goodrich trail markers one step better and put up posts that numbered major routes, which would then be correlated with the maps.
 Brink, named head of Rand McNally’s new Blazed Trails Department, put his scheme into practice in 1917, when his Illinois Auto Trails map was published.
 The next year Brink used his summer vacation to blaze the route from Kalamazoo, Michigan, to Cincinnati.

-In his diary he recorded his method: “I started out for the field with my car loaded with 400 cardboard signs (coated to resist the weather), ten pounds of broadhead tacks, and a magnetic hammer, not to mention a pair of overalls.
+In his diary, he recorded his method: “I started out for the field with my car loaded with 400 cardboard signs (coated to resist the weather), ten pounds of broadhead tacks, and a magnetic hammer, not to mention a pair of overalls.
 Commencing at Kalamazoo, I worked south, and in nine working days, reached Richmond, Ind. l had blazed 180 miles of road, tacking up 355 signs that consumed 22 pounds of tack.”

 Brink’s idea might have been too good.
 It so clearly made sense that now dozens of civic organizations, auto clubs, state road departments, and map companies began blazing trails, with the confusing result that some roads were marked by as many as a dozen contradictory signposts.
 Clearly, government intervention was called for.
 It started to arrive in 1920, when Wisconsin became the first state to number its roads; by 1924 twenty-one other states had followed its lead.
 By the end of the decade, 75,884 miles of “U.S. Routes” were in place, the precursor to the Interstate Highway System of the 1950s.

 A map innovator perhaps the equal of John Brink was an advertising man named William B. Akin.
-In 1913 the Gulf Refining Company erected, on a Pittsburgh street corner, the nation’s very first drive-in gasoline service station.
+In 1913, the Gulf Refining Company erected, on a Pittsburgh street corner, the nation’s very first drive-in gasoline service station.
 In the fall of 1913, Akin suggested that Gulf print up some maps of the county’s roads and give them away to customers as promotional tools.

 The idea caught on.
-By 1920 Gulf was giving away sixteen million Eastern states maps a year, and before long, with every other gasoline company following its lead, free road maps were the way virtually every American motorist figured out how to get from one place to another.
+By 1920, Gulf was giving away sixteen million Eastern states maps a year, and before long, with every other gasoline company following its lead, free road maps were the way virtually every American motorist figured out how to get from one place to another.
 From the thirties on, these folded maps of cities, states, and regions changed very little in form, except for occasional experiments like a 1955 map Esso put out of the route from New York to Florida.
 It is a cartographic fact of life that some people And it hard to use a map to proceed south, when a line veering off to the right represents a left turn.
 In an attempt to rectify the situation, Esso put Florida on the top.
 The break with convention proved to be too great, and after ten years the experiment was abandoned.

-By this time free road maps had come to seem an American institution, something of an inalienable right.
+By this time, free road maps had come to seem an American institution, something of an inalienable right.
 In the fifties, a publication of the General Drafting Company, one of the companies that, along with Rand McNally. designed and sold the road maps to the oil companies, mused: “It seems to us that there is a close parallel between maps and television.
 Both are free to the public, both have mass appeal.
 Both depend on high quality to produce low-cost results for advertisers.
 Both call for human interest, novelty, attractiveness and good taste in their ‘commercials.’
 There is one big plus for maps.
 They have retention value.
 Their ‘commercials’ live on for months, even years.”

 Still, free road maps left their mark.
 For one thing, they taught several generations of Americans a skill that had once been the esoteric province of yachtsmen, surveyors, and generals.
-Indeed, officers who served in both world wars found that in the Second their men could read reconnaissance maps more proficiently than they could in the First.
+Indeed, officers who served in both world wars found that in the Second their men could read reconnaissance maps more proficiently than they could in the first one.
 The reason was road maps.

 By definition realistic, road maps have also touched a lyrical vein in the American sensibility, offering an image of the country that is almost poetic.
 Unfolding a state map and following a crooked line to a town called, say, Clarion, is a potent imaginative experience; it makes you ponder.